Ivanjin-king/Contact-Tracing-By-WIFI-Infrastrcture/README.md

 Until one day, we recevied an anouncement about a positive Covid person who presented at "location" between 11am - 12am.
 We realized we had all of the data which can help outline the users appeared there during the window.

-Now, this solution has became one of most important application as the Contact tracing...
+Now, this solution has became one of most important applications as the Contact tracing...

 ### Solution:
 Python + TimescaleDB + Grafana